 - Providing easy access with a QR code

 - Gamifying your booth

 - Making your booth prominent on event platforms

 - Using a photo mosaic to drive engagement

 1. Build anticipation

-Announce your event ahead of time and inform people about the Virtual Photo Booth.
+Announce your event ahead of time and inform people about the online photo booth.
 By hyping up your event/booth a couple of weeks (or at least a few days) ahead of time, you can prevent people from forgetting or simply not knowing.

 A good way to build hype is to give your attendees shareable content - this could be a simple tweet or a branded Facebook graphic that users can share with just a click of a button.
 By creating shareable content related to your event you increase the chance they will share your content with their connections and encourage them to attend your event.

 2. Take advantage of social media

 Promote your event and photo booth on the social media platforms you’re most active on.
 Depending on the audience (internal or external) you can easily take advantage of organic or paid promotion.